codess-aus/pycon-thailand/docs/the-expert.md

 ### How You’d Use Each Mode

 1. Ask Mode Prompt: “Explain time complexity of compute_totals and suggest micro-optimizations - don’t change semantics.”
-Output: Explanation + maybe suggestion to use defaultdict, avoid duplicated multiplication, consider Decimal for currency.
+Output: Explanation + maybe suggestion to use `defaultdict`, avoid duplicated multiplication, consider Decimal for currency.

 2. Edit Mode Prompt (select the function): “Refactor for readability, use type hints, minimize repeated multiplication, and use Decimal (assume 2-decimal currency).”
 Possible Result (diff style):
     ```